pckgs-io/upload-unity-package/README.md

-# Upload Unity Package to pckgs.io
+# pckgs.io Upload Package Action

 📦 A GitHub Action for uploading Unity packages to [pckgs.io](https://pckgs.io), a registry for private and public Unity packages.
 Use this action in your workflows to publish Unity packages directly from your repository to [pckgs.io](https://pckgs.io) automatically.